MNA: A decade of deals

 MNA was something of a novelty at first.
 There were mutual funds that did something similar, but no merger arbitrage ETFs at that point, and certainly nothing that was delivering this type of exposure at so competitive a fee level.

 As with QAI, which I’ve blogged about before, the initial phase of the fund’s growth was slow, but over time, as investors came to understand just what it was designed to do, the fund has grown to nearly $900 million in assets as of November 17, 2019.
-MNA had also earned a 5-star overall Morningstar rating as of September 30, 2019 from among 113 US Market Neutral Funds, which is yet another testament to MNA’s differentiated approach to identifying merger arb opportunities.
+MNA had also earned a 5-star overall Morningstar rating as of September 30, 2019 based on the risk-adjusted returns from among 113 US Market Neutral Funds, which is yet another testament to MNA’s differentiated approach to identifying merger arb opportunities.

 There are two main factors that determine returns for a merger arb strategy: deal premiums and completion rates.
 These can vary but have generally been relatively consistent over time.
 For their part, completion rates generally are very high.
 They can go through periods where regulatory scrutiny can make for a more difficult environment, but they tend not to vary based on market conditions, providing for meaningful diversification for an equity-based portfolio.